 You can use plugins like SeedProd to activate a custom maintenance page.
 After that, notify your audience with a message about the expected downtime and when the site will be back online.

-6. Disable caching, security, and redirect plugins
+Step 6.
+Disable caching, security, and redirect plugins

 Caching, security, and redirect plugins can interfere with the migration process by adding unnecessary complexity to the transfer.

-But why this is important?
+But why is this important?

 - Caching plugins may save outdated versions of your site that conflict with the new environment.